Azincourt Energy (CVE:AAZ) Shares Down 20% – Here’s Why

-Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) traded down 20% during mid-day trading on Thursday .
-The stock traded as low as C$0.04 and last traded at C$0.04.
-952,468 shares traded hands during trading, an increase of 608% from the average session volume of 134,611 shares.
+Shares of Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) dropped 20% on Wednesday .
+The company traded as low as C$0.04 and last traded at C$0.04.
+Approximately 952,468 shares were traded during mid-day trading, an increase of 608% from the average daily volume of 134,611 shares.
 The stock had previously closed at C$0.05.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.
 The company was formerly known as Azincourt Uranium Inc and changed its name to Azincourt Energy Corp.